Khushahal-V/Sales_prediction/README.md

 • ARIMA (AutoRegressive Integrated Moving Average) model.
 • Applied time series techniques such as lag features and rolling averages to forecast retail sales with seasonal patterns
-• Evaluation metrics (assumed): MAE or RMSE.
+• Evaluation metrics (assumed): MAE or WMAE.